 How Long Did It Take?

 In Massachusetts, NETG’s friend, Steve Ruddock, summed it up as “paralysis by analysis.
-The support to legalize it is strong, but the means of getting it accomplished is still up in the air.”
+The support to legalize it is strong, but the means of accomplishing it is still up in the air.”

 Why Does This Matter?

-Lawmakers say it should bring in at least $60 million yearly in tax revenue and $70 million or more in licensing fees every five years.
+Lawmakers say it should bring in at least $60 million yearly in tax revenue and $70 million in licensing fees every five years.

 Legal Sportsbooks Allowed